artsy/Swift-at-Artsy/Beginners/Lesson One/README.md

 ![Results](img/results.png)

 In programming, we want to work with abstractions.
 So let's make our first variable.
-We're going to make a simple calculator with a variable.
+A variable holds a value that you can refer to later, you can name them (almost) whatever you want.
+We're going to make a simple calculator with 3  variables.
 What I'd like to do is define a variable called `a` and `b` then add them together to make `c`.
-This is a trivial example, but it's about foundations.
+This is a simple example, but it's about foundations.

 ```swift
 var a = 2